30 Beautiful DIY Birdhouse Plans You Can Build Today (with Pictures)

-If you’re looking to build a birdhouse project, then we’ve got 30 great options for you.
+If you’re looking to build a birdhouse project, then we’ve got some great options for you.
 These simple birdhouse plans will allow you to build a birdhouse in an afternoon.
 Pick a design that really appeals to you and enjoy the process.
 Soon, a feathered friend will be thankful for your hard work.

 1. Bluebird Birdhouses

 These birdhouses for bluebirds are simple to build and look great.
 You’ll only need a basic set of tools to build them, making this an accessible project for just about everyone.

 2. Easy DIY Birdhouse Plans

 One of the best things about birdhouses is that they’re incredibly simple to build, but this easy DIY birdhouse takes it to the next level.
 You can easily put this together in an hour or two, and it’s a great first project for the young aspiring woodworker.

 - Related Read: 12 Wren Bird House Plans You Can Build Today

 These plans show you how to build another extremely simple but time-tested birdhouse.
 It’s a classic design that requires only a few items to build.
 Perfect for fledgling woodworkers, this birdhouse won’t require many pre-existing skills.

 Stepping away from some of the simpler designs, this set of plans will help you build a birdhouse that looks like a log cabin.
 There’s even a video to help walk you through the process.
 It’s a bit more involved than some of the other plans on this list, but the results are also more impressive.